PREreview/documentation/code_of_conduct.md

 For example, if you believe a statistical test was used incorrectly, you may say:

-*"Statistical test XYZ should be used only if the data is distributed normally.
-The data presented in this preprint appear to be highly skewed to the left, and for that I would suggest the use of ABC test, a non-parametric version of XYZ which makes no assumption on the parameters of the distribution of the data.
-If the authors' choice of XYZ is motivated by a particular strategy or other non-obvious analytical constraints, I recommend the authors explicitely mention that in the Methods section justifying their choice accordingly."* – This is constructive!
+*"Statistical test [test1 name] should be used only if the data is distributed normally.
+The data presented in this preprint appear to be highly skewed to the left, and for that I would suggest the use of [test2 name] test, a non-parametric version of [test name1] which makes no assumption on the parameters of the distribution of the data.
+If the authors' choice of [test1 name] is motivated by a particular strategy or other non-obvious analytical constraints, I recommend the authors explicitely mention that in the Methods section justifying their choice accordingly."* – This is constructive!

 as opposed to: